slightknack/slightknack.dev/content/blog/shift.md

 Rust, at it's core, is a programming language of *restrictions*.
 These restrictions exist for good reason.
 Upon encountering a restriction, however, it's common to attempt to find the easiest work-around, rather than understanding the *why* the restriction exists in the first place.

-Operating from the perspective of needless restrictions, Rust's limitations become as annoyances to memorize: don't make that mutable here, box that async future there, make sure that trait is sized, *etc.*.
+Operating from the perspective of needless restrictions, Rust's limitations become annoyances to memorize: don't make that mutable here, box that async future there, make sure that trait is sized, *etc.*.
 If you take a step back, however, and look at questions surrounding the core principles of Rust—e.g. *'what would it take to implement borrow checking?'* or *'why does Rust's async implementation require boxing so often?'*—you'll soon find that a lot of these restrictions are a natural consequences of the design of the language and its compiler.
 I'll give two examples of models underlying restrictions: *Aliasable xor Mutable data* (AxM) when borrow-checking, and *boxing Futures* in asynchronous contexts.
 I won't be able to explain these models fully—many other guides to these princples exist elsewhere online—so here's a brief summary:

 # Aliasable xor Mutable